Paola Mori: Biography

 Paola Mori was born in 1928 to an Italian aristocratic family.
-During World War II, she spent eights months in a concentration camp.
+During World War II, she spent eight months in a concentration camp.
 Her father, a colonel in the Italian army under King Victor Emmanuel III, was a member of the anti-Mussolini resistance.

 By 1953, she had begun carving out a career for herself as a film actress, playing supporting roles in several Italian films.

 In 1953, Mori met Orson Welles, and he cast her as the female lead of his film Mr. Arkadin (1955).
 Mori's voice was dubbed by Billie Whitelaw to conceal her Italian accent.

 The couple embarked on a passionate affair, and married at her parents' insistence.
 The couple's wedding ceremony was held in London on 8 May 1955, and their daughter, Beatrice Welles, was born in New York on 13 November 1955.

 Mori and Welles were interviewed by journalist Edward R. Murrow for the CBS television program Person to Person, which aired in November 1955.

-Following her marriage, Mori acted in only a handful of projects, all directed by her husband and then withdrew from acting altogether.
+Following her marriage, Mori acted in only a handful of projects, all directed by her husband, and then withdrew from acting altogether.

 She assisted Welles with The Trial by picking the musical score and appearing in a bit part.
 Mori scouted locations for Chimes at Midnight and Don Quixote.
 She also helped with costume designs for Chimes at Midnight.
 The film's co-star, Keith Baxter, discussed Mori's involvement with Chimes at Midnight in his 2002 memoir, My Sentiments Exactly, her sparkling personality and relationship with her husband.
 He described Mori as the best influence on Welles's life.

 Much of Welles's 1968 film The Immortal Story was shot in the couple's home, located outside of Madrid, Spain.

 Mori and Welles moved from Europe to Sedona, Arizona, in 1976.
 They lived there for two years before purchasing a home in Las Vegas.
 The move to Las Vegas provided easier access to an airport for Welles.

 Her friend, Las Vegas Sun columnist Muriel Stevens said of Mori: "Paola was a rarity — elegant, dignified, without any pretense or airs.
 Her life had been privileged and glamorous. but simplicity was her style.
 She remained unimpressed by her aristocratic background.
 It was simply what was.
 She was an accomplished needleworker.
 Her gifts were always handmade treasures.
 And when Orson was home, she cooked wonderful foods for him.
 She scoured the city for delicacies.
 It pleased her to make him comfortable and happy.
 I’d never met a celebrity wife like her."